FlaviusGavriluta/Objects_Classes/README.md

 3. **Polymorphism:**

+Polymorphism is a concept that allows objects to be treated as instances of their base class, but to behave as instances of the derived class when necessary.
+This allows for more flexible and reusable code.
 You can define different methods for different types of Pokemon.
-For example, you can create classes for different types of Pokemon, such as WaterPokemon, that override the attack method.
+For example, you can create classes for different types of Pokemon, such as WaterPokemon, that override the attack method to have different behaviors.

 4. **Interfaces and Abstraction:**